neondatabase/website/content/docs/introduction/billing.md

 ## Neon invoices

-A Neon invoice includes the total cost for the billing period and a line item for each of Neon's [billing metrics](#neon-billing-metrics).
-Each line item is broken down by project and includes a per-unit cost calculation and a total cost.
-You can expand a line item to view a daily usage chart.
+A Neon invoice includes the total cost for the billing period and a the cost for each of Neon's [billing metrics](#neon-billing-metrics).

-The current invoice provides totals as of the current date.

 ### Download invoices